truera/trulens/docs/trulens/api/provider/openai/azureopenai.md

 Below is how you can instantiate _Azure OpenAI_ as a provider.

-All feedback functions listed in the base [LLMProvider class][trulens_eval.feedback.provider.base.LLMProvider] can be run with the AzureOpenAI Provider.
+All feedback functions listed in the base [LLMProvider class][trulens.feedback.llm_provider.LLMProvider] can be run with the AzureOpenAI Provider.

 !!! warning